-- 1. All personal electronics must remain in student bags/backpacks at all times unless the faculty has given permission to the student to use it to look up resource material.
+- All personal electronics must remain in student bags/backpacks at all times unless the faculty has given permission to the student to use it to look up resource material.
 Cell phones must be on silent or turned off. - 2.
-Students are NOT allowed to perform invasive procedures on one another.
-Violations will be reported directly to the Director of Nursing.

-- 3. Students are not permitted in any supply closets or cabinet. - 4.
+Students are NOT allowed to perform invasive procedures on anyone (except at the clinical facility with faculty oversight).
+Violations will be reported directly to the Director of Nursing. - 3.
+Students are not permitted in any supply closets or cabinet. - 4.
 Students are encouraged to look ahead at the syllabus and bring necessary supplies to class to practice.
 No extra supplies will be given that the student would have received in their skills bag. - 5.
-No food is permitted in the lab at any time.
-Water bottles with a lid are permissible but must remain in the designated area at all times. - 6.
-All breaks/lunches will be taken outside of the lab.
-Students are required to leave during breaks (unless they have a scheduled appointment with a faculty member).
+No food is permitted in the lab at the bedside at any time.
+Water bottles with a lid are permissible but must remain in the designated area at all times.